Doctor Fate (Khalid Nassour): Supporting cast

-Within his 2015 Doctor Fate series, his supporting cast consisted of; Muhammed and Elizabeth Nassour (née Nelson), Nassour's parents aware of his dual life whom are of respectively an Egyptian Muslim and Christian archaeologist.
+The character's primary supporting cast in the 2015 Doctor Fate series, consists of; Muhammed and Elizabeth Nassour (née Nelson), Nassour's parents aware of his dual life whom are of respectively an Egyptian Muslim and Christian archaeologist.
 The family cat, Puck, is a vessel for the goddess Bastet, whom supports Nassour.
 Kent Nelson, his maternal granduncle, is his mentor.
-Nassour's childhood best friend is Akila, who often encourages him towards activism unaware of his heroic and has unrequited feelings for him.
-Fellow aspiring physician Shaya Halim served as the character's love interest.
-Nabu served as his spiritual guide in the original series, characterized aking to a "combination of a GPS system and the movie version of Iron Man's J.A.R.V.I.S." under Khalid and advisees him in mystical situations but is often vague, making him figure out certain situations.
-Thoth and various arch-angels also covertly support Nassour (the former the power behind his patronage in the series) while following the edicts of DC Comics' depiction of Allah, the character known as the Presence.
+Nabu served as his spiritual guide and advises him but is often vague, making him figure out certain situations.
+Thoth and various arch-angels also support Nassour (the former's power vested in the helm in the series) while following the edicts of DC Comics' depiction of Allah, the character known as the Presence.
 The Egyptian deities within the series are contextualized as angels believing themselves deities.
+Nassour also has a extended cast who appear in various stories outside his series; after succeeding Nelson, Nassour adopted, jovial, non-binary animated ragdoll Stitch as both his child and apprentice.
+After Nabu's disappearance, Hauhet replaces him as the Helmet of Fate's guide and patron.
+Time-displaced and former apprentice of Nelson, Salem the Witch Girl, also serves as a complicated ally.

-Outside his series, Nassour adopted jovial, non-binary animated ragdoll Stitch as both his child and apprentice.
-Hauhet later replaces Nabu's (and Thoth's) role as a guide and patron; although her motives are currently unclear, she is supportive of Khalid.
-Time-displaced Salem the Witch Girl also serves as a complicated ally.
+The character also has several love interests; the 2015 depicts Shaya Helim, a fellow aspiring physician with interest in neurology, as his girlfriend in the series.
+The 2015 series also introduced Akila, Khalid's childhood best friend who encourages him towards activism and is unaware of his heroic identity, also has romantic feelings for him.
+In Justice Society-related titles, a future version of Power Girl hints a romantic implication with his future counterpart.

 Enemies

-Having several re-occurring adversaries, Anubis served as a chief antagonist and first adversary due to the Nassour's bloodline aligning with the pharaohs, able to invoke influence over him.'
-While usually an ally and confidante who favors him, Nabu as also served in antagonistic roles.
+Having several re-occurring adversaries, Anubis served as a chief antagonist and his first adversary due to the Nassour's bloodline aligning with the pharaohs, able to invoke influence over him.'
+While usually an ally and confidante who favors him, Nabu has also served in antagonistic roles.
 Nassour is also enemies with Wotan, a shared arch-rival of the original Doctor Fate and Nabu.
 In team settings, he frequently encounters Eclipso and was enemies with a rogue Merlin.